DiceDB/dice/docs/src/content/docs/commands/HANDSHAKE.md

 1. "command" - The client will send commands to the server and receive responses.
 2. "watch" - The connection in the watch mode will be used to receoive the responses of query subscriptions.

-If you use DiceDB SDK then this HANDSHAKE command is automatically sent when the connection is established or when you establish a subscription.
+If you use DiceDB SDK or CLI then this HANDSHAKE command is automatically sent when the connection is established or when you establish a subscription.